nicktfranklin/GeneralizingToGeneralize/README.md

 ## Files List
 * For each experiment in the paper, there are two jupyter notebooks, one for simulations (Generative Modeling) and another for human subject behavior (Analysis).
-For clarity, each is labeled by the number of goals in the experimental design.
+The simulations are an example and do not match what was presented in the paper.

+* The simulations presented in the paper were not stored for space considerations but can be re-generated.
+The script `batch_run_generative_models.py` will regenerate the simulations from seed.
+To regenerate the plots, the script `merge_dataframes.py` needs to be run after to prepare the data and then the analysis of the simulations can be run using the notebook `Generate figures from batches`.
+All together, this process can take several hours on a modern laptop.

 * `Exclusion Criteria.ipynb` contains the analyses used to exclude individual subjects.
 There is one notebook for all three